Marriage at a lull?

 Dear Very Unhappy,

-Remember to try not to attack or accuse him, but to discuss diplomatically how you've been acting towards each other.
-Find a time when you can sit down quietly and calmly to talk about some of these things.
+Find a time and place when you can sit down quietly and calmly to talk about some of these things.
 You might want to start off by preparing your husband for a serious conversation.
 Some examples of relatively easy ways to start a conversation like this might be, "I love you and our marriage is really important to me, so I want to talk to you about some things I've noticed."
 Or, "Would you be willing to talk with me about some things that have been hard for me recently?"

 If an honest conversation seems impossible or not pro-active enough, you may consider seeking the help of a professional.
-Couples counseling could be a good step — you can ask a doctor, a therapeutic referral center, and friends and family for referrals in your area.
-Columbia students can bring their partners for couples counseling at Counseling and Psychological Services (CPS); to make an appointment, call x4-2878.
+Similarly, if you’ve tried a discussion with your husband and it hasn’t helped, couples counseling could be a good step.
+If you’re a college student, check to see if your campus’ counseling service offers services for couples.
 If your husband is unwilling to go with you to counseling, it still might be helpful for you to seek someone out to help you work with the issue, and if it's more comfortable for him, your husband might want to do the same.

 Often, acknowledging that a problem exists is a first major step towards solving it.
 You sound like you're aware of aspects of your relationship you'd like to change, and that is a great place to begin.
 Sharing your feelings with your husband, and trying to come up with ways to create those changes can lead to a revitalized marriage with renewed sexiness, thoughtfulness, and affection.